bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

-::: info v2—generates code for all inputs specified in buf.yaml
+::: info v2 — generates code for all inputs specified in buf.yaml

 ```console
 $ buf generate